thesupersonic16/HedgeModManager/README.md

 So long as the structure of your mod remains in this way, virtually any file in the game can be modified and released as part of your mod.

-As an example, the extremely basic "Tanic the Hedgehog" recolor mod for Sonic Generations, Sonic Lost World and Sonic Forces has a file/folder structure that goes like so:
+As an example, a basic character mod for Sonic Generations, Sonic Lost World and Sonic Forces would have a file/folder structure that goes like so:
 - A "mod.ini" file
 - A "disk" folder
   - A "bb3" folder (Sonic Generations)